 Mountain is a topographical feature that rises more than 300m above the surrounding.
 There is a difference between mountain and hill.
 Hill is a land surface lower than a mountain that rises prominently above the surrounding lands to elevations less than 300 m.
-This region is represented by Siwalik and Mahabharat rmount everest north face mountain himalayaange in Nepal.
+This region is represented by Siwalik and Mahabharat range in Nepal.
 Mountain environment is of great importance in Nepal.
 Nepal is predominantly a mountainous country.
 The Himalaya extends over a length of approximately 2400 km from the Indus to the Brahmputra.
 The central sector of Himalaya about 800 km lies in the kingdom of Nepal.
 The hills and the Himalayas constitute over 78% of the total geographical area of Nepal (145,305 sq. km.).
 Nepal justifies its position as elevationally highest country in the world with average altitude of 4500 m, and most of majestic peaks of the world are located here.

 The global elevation mean is 975 m and the earth surface has about 0.5 percent area above 4000 m, 3.3 percent area between 2000 to 4000 m and 25.3 percent land between 0 to 2000 m altitude.
 Nepal is privileged in having the proud summit Mt.
 Everest / Sagarmatha.
 There are nine peaks above 8000 m, 127 peaks above 7000 m, and 1311 peaks above 6000 m making the Nepal Himalaya an unique topography in the world.
 Mountains are religiously, aesthetically, biologically and culturally very significant to man.
 Mountains are regarded as source of aspiration and places of vital apiritual values.
 About 10% of global population inhabit in the mountain areas and about 40% population harvest direct or indirect benefits from mountains.
 Nepal is the world's fastest tourism growing country in the world, particularly for mountaineering and trekking.
 Mountains are rich in biodiversity, thus they provide us a large number of wildlife, sound ecosystem and maintain gaseous and water cycle of our nature.